 No matter where I’ve travelled, the main app I have consistently used is Feeld.
 When it comes to polyamorous dating, it’s the one that you’ll hear most people recommend and for good reason.
 It’s specifically for connecting people who have alternative relationship models and sexual preferences.
 That means you’ll find lots of people who are non-monogamous, kinky and queer on Feeld, which happens to be precisely the type of folks I’m looking for.
 Despite the potential complications of all of these different identities and approaches, this app excels in keeping things pretty simple in terms of design and filtering options.

 One of my favourite things about Feeld’s design is that you can scroll through people without making a final yes/no decision.
 This feature helps people like me who sometimes want to jump on and see who is new without the pressure of making a final decision at that moment.
 You can mull someone over while looking at others, which other apps don’t allow.
-You can also connect your profile to a partner, too.
-Since launching their rebrand late last year, I think you can now link your profile to multiple partners if you like, although I’m yet to see anyone who has this.
+Also, the new Constellation feature lets you connect your profile to multiple lovers, partners, and everyone else in your network.

 Aside from being renowned as one of the best polyamorous dating apps, Feeld also has a reputation for being one of the glitchiest.
-Sadly, the rebrand hasn’t changed this.
-However, the company is clearly working hard to fix all its bugs and improve the user experience.
-So, fingers crossed for 2024.
+However, since their 2023 rebrand, the company has clearly been working hard to fix all its bugs and improve the user experience.
+So, fingers crossed that 2025 continues to be a good year for everyone on Feeld.

 (Full disclosure: I have previously partnered with Feeld for content on this site because I really like this app).